The Challah from a Cabin in the California Woods

 There, she keeps the recipe simple, making it in a stand mixer.
 “I can never remember the exact measurements,” she says.
 “So I have them written on a little notecard, Post-it thing that’s taped inside my kitchen cupboard.
 I just open it up and it tells me.”

 On Friday evenings, the loaves are enjoyed by her and her two boys, with the whole family, or with Jonathan later in evenings, after he returns from synagogue.
 “Because Jon’s a rabbi, he works pretty much every Friday night,” she says.
 But, on the Shabbats when he’s free, “we always try to have people over — Shabbat is our favorite thing.”

 For those dinners, Erin often cooks a vegetarian feast of salads (sans lettuce, which she’s not a fan of), reflective of her life in California and often inspired by her weekly farm box.
 In her rotation, there’s Moroccan carrot salad with chickpeas, quinoa, golden raisins and crunchy pepitas; farro dressed with sesame oil and studded with chunks of avocado; and kale with hazelnuts, pomegranate arils, pear, and pecorino.

 Of course, all of them pair well with challah.

-In a few weeks, Erin will share her story at Schmaltzy, our live storytelling and tasting event, in California.
-Check back soon to listen to the recording.
+Erin shared a version of this story at Schmaltzy, our live storytelling and tasting event, in California.
+Listen here: